MohamedCS1/KYOassistance/README.md

 * Copy the email generated
 * Use voice command to do actions like "Send it ,Generate ,save it into my notes ...and more"

+# Note :
+* Long-clik in the message for send it or copy it or save it or delete it
+* Long-clik in microphone button for use it

 # Technologies
 * MVVM architecture pattern
 * Retrofit